pantuza/vetulus/README.md

-# void-pointer
+# void *pointer
-Choose data structures and earn them as a service
+Choose data structures and earn them as a service.